JoannaAdermark1/life-hack/README.md

 ### home mobile
 ![Screenshot 2023-10-22 at 22 41 16](https://github.com/JoannaAdermark1/life-hack/assets/137285482/82801d51-3b16-4ff7-82f2-9eedf0ddf4ba)

+## Browser Testing:
+The website was tested on different browsers, namely: -Google Chrome -Mozilla Firefox -Safari

 ## Deployment
  The website was build in VScode and deployed to Github